allquantor/sc-infra-challenge/README.md

 **Assignment:**

 Dockerize a given application `publisher.jar`.
-Write a basic application in a language of your choice to listen and write the input sent by `publisher`.
+Write a basic application in a language of your choice to listen and write the input sent by `publisher` in a text file.
 Your written application should be dockerized as well.
 A load balancer should distribute the load produced by the `publisher` to N instances of your application.